 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 119,300 jobs in the United States for Rehabilitation Counselor.
+There were about 119,300 jobs for Rehabilitation Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 15,100 new jobs for Rehabilitation Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+There will be an estimated 14,500 positions for Rehabilitation Counselor per year.